-There are many treatment centres who help people to overcome alcoholism and drug addiction – there is no monopoly in this industry as the majority of success is dependent on the residents’ commitment and willingness to change.
+There are many treatment centers who help people to overcome alcoholism and drug addiction - there is no monopoly in this industry, as the majority of success is dependent on the residents' commitment and willingness to change.

-AZ House is a Residential Therapeutic Community, offering residents the chance to learn how to live in a community, develop self-discipline and become respectful contributors to society, alongside freedom from active addiction.
+AZ House is a Residential Therapeutic Community, offering residents the chance to live in a community, develop self-discipline and become respectful contributors to society, alongside freedom from active addiction.

 AZ House is based on the successful addiction recovery model and philosophy introduced by Jack Mullhal in Cleveland, Ohio, in 1991.